alexyorke/alexyorke.github.io/_posts/2025-12-20-monads-in-c-sharp-part-3-the-reader-monad.md

 }
 ```

-That's the whole pattern: compose in the functional core, then supply env once at the boundary and get a normal return value back.
+That's the whole pattern: compose in the functional core, then supply the environment once at the boundary and get a normal return value back.

 ## Local: the upsell / "what-if" feature